A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Beyond just not smiling, watch for these red flags:

-- No eye contact or tracking objects by 2 months.
+- No eye contact or poor visual tracking by around 2 months.

-- No cooing or vocalizing sounds by 3 months.
+- No cooing or very limited vocalizing by 3 months.

 - Lack of response to familiar voices or faces.